 A beautifully preserved historic centers

 Lucca’s historic center is surrounded by thick walls built in the XVI century and maintained practically intact up to now.
 Originally built to protect the town, today these walls are one of Lucca’s key attractions.
 They’ve been converted into a stunning tree-lined, panoramic walkway completely pedestrianized, just like most of the town center, where beautiful historic buildings are incredibly well preserved.

 The town of 100 churches

-Its pretty streets and alleys will make you forget Florence
+Pretty streets and alleys that will make you forget Florence

 With its colorful buildings, pretty cafés and elegant piazzas, Lucca is a photographer’s paradise and has nothing to envy to the more glamorous Florence.
 Take your time to venture down its side streets and back alleys to admire the architecture and the many local shops.
 Everywhere you look you’ll always find something stunning to take a picture of!

 Lucca’s gastronomy is quite unique in the region, with a variety of delicious specialties including tordelli, meat-stuffed pasta served with sauce and parmesan, necci, crepes made of chestnut flour and filled with ricotta, and buccellato, a donut cake filled with raisins.
 You can taste all this amazing food at one of the many nice restaurants and pretty trattorias sprinkled throughout the historic center.